EdgeGallery/docs/Projects/APPSTORE/Appstore_Interfaces.md

 Package belong to App, etch App have at least one Package.

-### 2.1 GET all package by appid
+### 2.1 Get All Packages Of APP

-Query all packages by appid.
+Query all packages by app id.

 ```
 Resource URI: /mec/appstore/v1/apps/{appId}/packages